siriwatknp/material-ui/packages/mui-joy/DISCUSSION.md

 > From now on, we will use "Joy" to refer to the second design system.

 This is the first look at the initial work on `Joy` theme structure.
-But before diving into it, let me state what are the objectives and non-objective of this write-up so we can have a more assertive discussion and focus on what we have so far:
+But before diving into it, let me state what are the objectives and non-objectives of this write-up so we can have a more assertive discussion and focus on what we have so far:

-## Objective
+## Objectives

 This discussion is meant mainly to get early feedback on the default theme structure and some ideas about the implementation surface.
 We'll also share thoughts (and early prototypes) about how to customize and extend it.